steinerag/.github/profile/README.md

-# 👋 Welcome at the Steiner GitHub Organization
+# 👋 Welcome to the Steiner GitHub Organization

 Steiner AG is one of the leading Real Estate Developer, Total Contractor and General Contractor in Switzerland.